 Although the six officers were cleared of criminal charges and returned to work, five of them faced departmental charges based on alleged administrative failures.

-UPDATE – November 2017: In October 2017, Officers Ed Nero and Garrett Miller settled their administrative charges, allowing them to get back to work and on with their lives.
+UPDATE – November 2017: In October 2017, Officers Ed Nero and Garrett Miller settled their administrative charges with the Baltimore Police Department, allowing them to get back to work and on with their lives.
 In early November 2017, the police panel deciding on Officer Caesar Goodson’s administrative charges found in his favor on all 21 charges.
-We are monitoring pending departmental hearings focused on Lt.
-Brian Rice and Sgt.
-Alicia White and will update our readers soon.
+Then, in mid-November, Lt.
+Brian Rice was found not culpable of 10 charges against him.
+Finally, before Thanksgiving, the Baltimore Police commissioner dropped remaining administrative charges against Sgt.
+Alicia White.